 Raising awareness among the wider workforce

-We are continuing to raise awareness of our zero tolerance approach to modern slavery across our Company by doing the following:
+We are continuing to raise awareness of our zero-tolerance approach to modern slavery across our Company and suppliers by doing the following:

 - Displaying posters and materials to raise awareness.